Concerts at St. James Cathedral

 .
 The office is staffed Tuesdays and Thursdays from approximately 11am–5pm as

-well as on concert days.
+well as on concert days (emails are answered throughout the week).